Display hierarchical Term Sets to your Web Part

-You have a SharePoint list or a documents library in which you management the content by managed metadata; you want to display the content of this list in accordance with a selected path chosen by the users.
-Natively, without additional feature to the site or list, you can use:
+You have a SharePoint list or a documents library in which you manage the content by managed metadata; you want to display the content of this list in accordance with a selected path chosen by the users.
+Natively, without additional features to the site or list, you can use:

 However, you have no native Web Part that allows you to display a custom path selector.

 Ok, but what for?
-Image you wish provide a documentation about tools in accordance with a use case.
-The users follow the path of use case and at the end, they should find all documents in accordance with them path.
+The image you wish provides documentation about tools in accordance with a use case.
+The users follow the path of the use case and at the end, they should find all documents in accordance with the path.
 Like that:

 Once the Term is retrieved, it is possible to display the result in accordance with this one.